ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

 efficiently.
 Up to 1/3 of Americans have or are at risk of developing this disease.
 No one knows what causes this disease, but genetics contribute significantly to your risk.
-It is not caused by eating too much sugar or being overweight, but these activities also significantly increase your risk.
+It is not caused by eating too much sugar or being overweight, but these activities do significantly increase your risk.
 Increased insulin resistance (whether from Type 2, PCOS, or metabolic syndrome) has been known to cause weight gain.
 It can't be cured, but some people with Type 2 are able to effectly keep the disease in remission through medication,